 The main reason why people purchase smart hub is their third-party integrations.
-If a smart hub can’t be paired with famous names in the smart home industry, there’s no use of investing in such products.
-So we need to find out if Wink and SmartThings are third-party integration friendly and if they can be paired with popular names in the smart home industry.
+If a smart hub can’t integrate with famous names in the smart home industry, there’s no use of investing in such products.
+So we need to find out if Wink and SmartThings are third-party integration friendly and if they can work with popular names in the smart home industry.

-SmartThings Hub can be paired with most prominent and well-known smart home devices on the market.
-There’s a supported device list uploaded by ST and if you’d like to view what products can be paired with SmartThings, click here.
-If a device you’d like to connect with SmartThings isn’t on the list, don’t worry.
+SmartThings Hub syncs with most prominent and well-known smart home devices on the market.
+There’s a supported device list uploaded by ST and if you’d like to view what products integrate with SmartThings, click here.
+If a device you want to connect with SmartThings isn’t on the list, don’t worry.

 Besides the supported devices, SmartThings perfectly works with other Z-Wave and Zigbee devices.
-Besides what we’ve mentioned above, SmartThings hub has two USB ports and Bluetooth LE built in, for future device support.
+Besides what we’ve mentioned above, SmartThings hub has two USB ports, and a built-in Bluetooth LE, for future device support.

-Unfortunately, Bluetooth isn’t enabled but as soon it’s active, control options will surely increase.
-To make the smart hub even more attractive, I’ll say that it allows you to control certain devices directly from the hub.
+Unfortunately, Bluetooth isn’t enabled but as soon it’s active, control options will undoubtedly increase.
+To make the smart hub even more attractive, I’ll say that it allows you to control specific devices directly from the hub.
 For instance, you can control Philips Hue bulbs via SmartThings.

-SmartThings can also be paired with security cameras.
+SmartThings can also connect with security cameras.
 If you own an Arlo, connecting it with ST is a piece-of-cake process.
-What I don’t like about the idea of pairing a security camera with Samsung SmartThings is that the cloud storage will soon turn into a paid service.
+What I don’t like about pairing a security camera with Samsung SmartThings is that the cloud storage will soon turn into a paid service.

 A lot of security camera manufacturers offer FREE, limited cloud storage and the idea of paying for SmartThings’ cloud doesn’t sound like a good idea.
 Along with everything we’ve mentioned, ST also works with IFTTT.
 While this might cause small delays in triggers, it’s still enjoyable to have the opportunity.

-But integrating those devices are bit harder since it requires you to manually add scripts.
+But integrating those devices are bit harder since it requires you to add scripts manually.
 If you never had previous interactions with similar situations, you might need some help to complete the linking process.
 You can also read integrations guides written by other users.
-SmartThings’ community forum is filled with valuable information and guides.
+A lot of valuable information and guides are available at SmartThings’ community forum.

 The newest addition of SmartThings is that it now supports Amazon Alexa.
-So now you can give voice-enabled commands to SmartThings and that’s really comfortable.
+So now you can give voice-enabled commands to SmartThings, and that’s quite comfortable.

 Today, Wink 2 is widely-regarded as the best smart hub.
 It supports a huge array of smart-home protocols and devices.
 Besides Wi-Fi support, Wink 2 supports Bluetooth, Z-Wave, ZigBee, Amazon Alexa, IFTTT, Google Thread, etc.

-If you’re interested what devices Wink 2 works with, take a look at this list uploaded on Wink’s website.
+Another interesting thing to know is the integrations of Wink 2.
+In case you’re interested in the full list, make sure to visit Wink’s website.
 What makes Wink 2 even more attractive is that it’s voice-control enabled.
 If you own an Amazon Echo, you can use it to give commands.

-What makes the second-generation Wink Hub better than its competitors is the fact that it can be easily integrated with third-party devices.
-For instance, pairing Nest Cam, thermostats, garage door openers and window shades is a simple process that can be completed with a few button presses.
+The third-party integrations of Wink 2 make the smart hub outstanding.
+For instance, pairing Nest Cam, thermostats, garage door openers and window shades is a simple process, and you can do it with a few button presses.